madelinejoseph2027/final/README.md

 ## Output

-The algorithm is set to evolve 100 generations of "horses" from an initial population of 10 random parents.
-The initial population of parents will be displayed in the pybullet GUI.
-After the evolution complete, the single best individual will be displayed in the GUI.
+For computational efficiency, the algorithm is set to evolve 50 generations of "horses" from an initial population of 1 random parent.
+The initial parent (generation 0) will be displayed in the pybullet GUI.
+After the evolution process completes, the single best individual will be displayed in the GUI.
 The number of generations and the population size can be changed in ```constants.py``` as desired.

 ## Algorithm Details